History of the Polish–Lithuanian Commonwealth (1648–1764): Disintegration of towns and urban classes

 The slow rebuilding after 1720 took place unevenly, with some of the largest cities, Warsaw and Danzig (Gdańsk) among them, faring the best, while other like Kraków, reduced to 10 thousand inhabitants, remaining depressed.
 Most smaller towns suffered badly, except for those in western Greater Poland, where the remarkable ascent of Wschowa took place.

 The changes altered the ethnic character of the burgher classes.
 The peasant influx into towns slowed to a trickle, while the proportion of Jewish inhabitants increased considerably.
 Of the 750,000 Jews living in the Commonwealth in the middle of the 18th century (other sources give about a million in the 1770s), 3/4 resided in cities, making up almost half of the total urban population.
 The Jews were very industrious, accepted even marginal profits and soon dominated the crafts and trade, especially in smaller towns.
 Their communities (Qahal autonomous congregations) conducted extensive credit operations, servicing the Polish middle and upper social strata.
 Christian townspeople had made at times unsuccessful attempts to limit the commercial rights of the Jews.

 Lesko Synagogue.
 During the Khmelnytsky Uprising the Jews had suffered disproportionately heavy losses.

 Some Polish cities had the de non tolerandis Judaeis "privilege", which meant that they were able to exclude Jews from the area under the town's jurisdiction.
 Many Jews were often still able to remain within city limits, while others lived in jurydykas, areas typically under feudal jurisdiction outside city walls.
 Jews also lived in shtetls, their own small countryside towns, existing under protection of a feudal lord.
 Jews usually functioned under the Jewish court system, subject to noble (sejm mandated) courts in case of conflict with municipal authorities or other Christians and in appellate cases.
 The spatial separation was only partial and in the Commonwealth there were no formal ghettos.
 Jewish residents of cities participated in the upkeep of public infrastructure, and made other contributions, including to common military defense.

 The weakness of central government prevented an introduction of a uniform statewide economic policy, even as feeble attempts to implement mercantilism and state protectionism (widely then practiced in Europe) were being made.
 The balance of trade remained negative most of the time, and the country's transit role diminished.
 The lack of central controls opened the Commonwealth to exploitation by more advanced economies.
-The monetary crisis and chaotic policy in that area, as well as Frederick II's flooding of Poland with fake Polish currency, resulted in massive devaluations and economic losses.
+The monetary crisis and chaotic policy in that area, as well as Frederick the Great's flooding of Poland with fake Polish currency, resulted in massive devaluations and economic losses.
 With the townspeople increasingly employed in agriculture, where there was demand for labor, the guild crafts and manufacturing, the mainstay of the urban middle class, became reduced to a fraction of its past capacity.
 However, the Commonwealth was able to preserve or rebuild much of the mining, metallurgy and heavier industries, some of which were important for military applications.